megaoptim/megaoptim-wp/readme.txt

 **What makes MegaOptim a better choice than the other image compression tools?**

-* 300 free images per month, more than majority of the other freemium image compression plugins available.
+* 500 free images per month, more than majority of the other freemium image compression plugins available.
-* supports three different optimization levels (ultra, intelligent, losses)
+* three different optimization levels (ultra, intelligent, losses)
-* supports optimization of the images automatically on upload for WordPress Media Library, NextGen, MediaPress, Envira and other gallery plugins.
+* automatic optimization of images on upload for WordPress Media Library, NextGen, MediaPress, Envira and other gallery plugins.
 * supports large images, no file size limit.
-* supports bulk optimization modes for WordPress Media Library, Custom Folders and NextGen Galleries.
+* bulk optimization modes for WordPress Media Library, Custom Folders and NextGen Galleries.
-* using custom folders feature optimize any other folder you want in your web hosting account.
+* optimization of custom folders, can optimize any folder you want in your web hosting account by selecting it.
 * supports WordPress multisite, you can separately setup the plugin on each site in the network.
-* supports integration with WordPress Media Screens and NextGen gallery editor screen, in both screens you will have optimize/restroe buttons and stats.
+* integration with WordPress Media screen and NextGen gallery screen, in both screens you have optimize/restroe buttons and stats.
-* supports option to choose which regular thumbnails to optimize
+* allows you to choose which thumbnail sizes to optimize (both regular and retina)
-* supports WP Retina 2x and separate option where you can choose which retina thumbnails to be optimized
+* advanced integration with WP Retina 2x (Free and Pro)
 * supports CloudFlare and integrates with CloudFlare plugins, purges(refreshes) CloudFlare image urls after optimization
-* supports backups and management for the backups, choose what you want to backup, clean up specific backup when you don't need them, etc.
+* choose what tto backup automatically, clean up specific backup when you don't need them.
+* restore files from backup anytime if backup is available
 * option to enable/disable auto convert from CMYK to RGB(A better color profile for web)
 * option to choose if you want to preserve the EXIF(location, time, camera model) data - useful option for photographers.
 * option to resize images while optimizing to specific maximum width or height (bigger of two)